lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[May 2020\] I have successfully defended my thesis!
+Many thanks to my advisors and thesis defense committee!

 \[May 2020\] One paper was accepted by IEEE Transactions on Mobile Computing.

 \[Apr.
 2020\] One paper was accepted by ACM IMWUT, which will be presented in ACM UbiComp 2020.